relay-zz/relay/README.md

 Think of each module as being a separate browser window.
 Each "window" has it's own set of global variables and functions which can be invoked from anywhere within the window.
-The global variables are not exposed to the outside world, therefore creating a nice self-contained cocoon.
+The global variables are not exposed to the outside world, thereby creating a nice self-contained cocoon.

 The global functions can also be called inline by the HTML and calling them inline will not affect other functions outside of the window, in